 *Some of these items are gifted*

-I don’t know about you but during the winter months my skin is like a dried out little seahorse; all the moisture is sucked out of it.
+I have a really good winter skin care routine as my skin becomes so dry, all the moisture is just sucked out of it from September onwards.
 But I can also have super oily skin by the evenings – how eh?

 Then add in the daily advent calendar chocolate along with a sneaky other piece of chocolate here and there (I mean it is Christmas) and my skin is very likely to break out.
 So I usually up my skincare routine around this time of year to combat all of these things out to destroy my face.

 I swapped out face wipes around four years ago now and religiously use the Garnier Micellar water to remove my make up everyday.
 Just an essential.